-One of the current biggest buzzes in the ICT world is the momentum building towards services cloud based being the next big thing, if not already there.
+One of the current biggest buzzes in the ICT world is the momentum building towards managed cloud services – being the next big thing,

-Before blindly rushing ahead with moving to a cloud based environment, an organisation needs to seriously consider whether the cloud is a good fit and an appropriate platform for any part of its business.
+Before blindly rushing ahead with moving to a cloud based environment or managed cloud services, an organisation needs to seriously consider whether the cloud is a good fit and an appropriate platform for any part of its business.

-Let’s take as a point of departure that you are considering moving to the cloud and wondering whether your business would benefit.
+Let’s take as a point of departure that you are considering moving to the cloud and wondering whether your business would benefit from managed cloud services.